For cosmetics & beauty retail

 Music to lift the tester-wall moment.

 Beauty retail lives at the tester wall.
 The customer’s decision to swatch, to ask, to buy is shaped by whether the room feels like the brand.
 Entuned produces original music tuned to your customer and your shelf — the audio that quietly moves the trial-to-purchase conversion.
-Free, no credit card.
+Running 5–50 stores?
+Start a measured pilot — twelve weeks, no cost, read in your own reporting.
+Single store?
+Stream Entuned Free, no card.

 The Gap